I no longer sell animals to the general public. This page is left up for reference only.

 Deposits are typically half of the selling price of an animal and must be received within 24 hours of when you notify us of your intent to purchase an animal.
-I recommend making deposits using BTC/ETH, credit card or PayPal to ensure they are received in time.
+We accept all major credit cards through Stripe.

 Unless the animal you are buying becomes unavailable for any reason, deposits are not refundable, but may be transferred to another animal at our discretion.
 We reserve the right to withdraw any animal from availability for any reason at any time.
 If this happens, we will refund your deposit.

-Payment can be made via cash, check, credit card, BTC/ETH or PayPal but must be cleared and the animal paid in full before it can leave our farm.
+Payment can be made via cash, check or credit card, but must be cleared and the animal paid in full before it can leave our farm.

 Our local airport is GEG and is about 2.5 hours from our farm.
-We will work with you to arrange for pickup, shipping or meeting in the nearest city, Spokane.
-I try to have one or two delivery days to Spokane each season to help accommodate out of town buyers.
+We will work with you to arrange for pickup and shipping.
 All crates, health testing and shipping fees are the responsibility of the buyer and must be prepaid to us or, for health certificates, directly to our veterinarian, Colville Animal Hospital.

-We do not ship wethers, they must be picked up on farm or at one of our set delivery days in Spokane.
+We do not ship wethers, they must be picked up on farm.

 We will never sell any animal with a known health problem or genetic defect unless it is mutually agreed upon by both buyer and seller with full disclosure and any available health or veterinary records.
 In general, animals with genetic defects will be culled or sold without registration papers, depending on the defect.

 Goats are tested for CAE, CL, Johne’s and Q-fever.
 We have never had a positive result and will be happy to show you results from our preferred lab, WADDL.
-As of 2019, we will blood test for CAE only.
+As of 2019, we blood test for CAE only.